Redocly/redocly-cli/packages/core/README.md

 ### `lintFromString`

-Lint an OpenAPI document from the string.
+Lint an OpenAPI document from a string.

 ```ts
 async function lintFromString(options: {